Financing & Mortgages: Benahavís & Costa del Sol

 Documents Checklist

-• Passport(s) and NIE (or NIE application proof).
+• Passport(s) and NIE (or proof of application)

-• Proof of deposit funds & source of funds (AML).
+• Proof and source of deposit funds (AML)

 Process & Timeline

-Typical timing: 3–6 weeks depending on documents and valuation scheduling.
+Typical timeframe: around 3–6 weeks, depending on documents and valuation availability.

 Bank Fees & Purchase Costs

-• Purchase taxes: see our Purchase Costs Guide and Taxes When Buying & Owning.
+• Purchase taxes — see our Purchase Costs Guide

 Currency, Transfers & FX

-• Consider setting FX rates in advance for deposits and completion funds.
+• Consider fixing FX rates in advance for deposits and completion

-• Allow time for compliance checks on larger transfers.
+• Allow extra time for compliance checks on larger transfers

 Practical Tips